gotuna/docs/content/docs/basics/users.md

 To see how you can build your own, custom user providers, please take a look at this sample [mysql user provider](https://github.com/gotuna/mysqlusers).

-This is most common way to store users, but you can also keep your users in MongoDB or any other type of storage.
+This is the most common way to store users, but you can also keep your users in MongoDB or any other type of storage.
 You can also add as many fields to your users as you need in your application, add methods to update, or create new users.